Professor Adriaan van Klinken

 - International Association for the Study of Religion and Gender

 In the School of Philosophy, Religion and History of Science, I am involved in teaching various undergraduate modules in the subject of Religion.
 Most of the modules that I lead have a focus on religion in Africa.
-Also in more general modules, I usually find ways of bringin in my specific interest and expertise in this field.
+Also in more general modules, I usually find ways of bringing in my specific interest and expertise in this field.
 The same applies to my teaching at postgraduate level.
 The great thing of teaching at Leeds is the University's commitment to research-led teaching, meaning that on the one hand we are encouraged to constantly revise our teaching on the basis of our latest research, while on the other hand students are encouraged to engage in research activities themselves and are indeed trained to become student-researchers.

 The undergraduate modules I teach are typically part of the programmes Theology & Religious Studies; Religion, Politics and Society; and Ethics, Philosophy and Religion.
-Through the discovery modules scheme, students from all over the university are welcome to enroll in my modules.
+Through the discovery modules scheme, students from all over the university are welcome to enrol in my modules.

 Research groups and institutes